YuxinYY/temp_rag/readme.md

 streamlit run app.py
 ```

-Upload a CSV or Excel file via the sidebar, then type a question in the chat input.
+Upload a CSV or Excel file via the sidebar, put YOUR OWN Groq API key into the sidebar, and then type a question in the chat input.